-By Scott Cee
+by Scott Cee

 Since around 2008, the firearm industry has taken a dramatic turn.
 It hasn’t exploded like some predicted after the presidential elections.
-It hasn’t come to a screeching halt like some legislators dreamed.
+It hasn’t come to a screeching halt as some legislators dreamed.
 It has become retarded in the last several years.
-Yes, I used the word “retarded” specifically for its dual meaning: it’s slid backwards and also become less able to think clearly or with purpose.
+Yes, I used the word “retarded” specifically for its dual meaning: it’s slid backward and also become less able to think clearly or with purpose.
 I said it.
 Most industry promoters are idiots, and they are passing on useless garbage to the masses.
 Here’s why…

 We all like to think of ourselves as being educated, some having nice paper diplomas up on the walls showing we can survive a few years of college.
 Add in the widespread availability of the internet on every electronic device possible and we can’t go wrong: right?

 There are countless magazines online about firearms and new items, reviews by countless people, and forums for every subject imaginable, not to mention the guys (and gals) at the gun counter.
 With all this information readily available at our fingertips, we can research every future purchase and discuss them on forums and chats with other enthusiasts.

 So how is the industry losing information then?
 Because the people writing the articles and talking on forums or behind the counter are usually full of shit and have NO CLUE what they are talking about.
 While they may, and often are, smart people, they are not experts in their hobby.
 Yes, hobby.
 Someone cannot be called a professional in something if they do it just for fun or for rent money, can they?
 Does owning 10 guns (usually based on the recommendations of others) make someone an expert?